Belarusian dialects in Lithuania: History

+Soviet occupation (1940–1990)

-With the establishment of Soviet power, the destruction of Belarusian schooling and all forms of social and cultural activity began.
+With the beginning of Soviet occupation, the destruction of Belarusian schooling and all forms of social and cultural activity began.
 Belarusian activity revived only in the 1980s.
 By 1990, 20 Belarusian organizations had been registered, and Belarusian schools began to open.

+Current-day Lithuania

-Currently, about 45,000 Belarusians live in Lithuania, constituting 1.5% of the population (Russians — 8.2%, Poles — 6.9%).
+As of 2012, about 45,000 Belarusians lived in Lithuania, constituting 1.5% of the population (Russians – 8.2%, Poles – 6.9%).
 The Belarusian minority is very active in Lithuania.

 Study of Belarusian dialects

 Interwar period

-The Slavic-Baltic borderland remains one of the most interesting research problems, being a subject of scientific inquiry for linguists from Belarus, Poland, Russia, and the Baltic states.

 The issue of Belarusian dialects in Lithuanian lands was described in the interwar period by Halina Turska in her work On the Origin of Polish Language Areas in the Wilno Region.
 The author examines various scientific views on the emergence of Polish-speaking territories in these lands (three compact areas: Vilnius, Smalvos, and Kaunas).
 Based on the research of predecessors and her own field observations, she questions whether the Polonization of the Lithuanian population was preceded by Belarusization.
-One theory suggests that the Lithuanians of the Vilna Region first abandoned their language in favor of Belarusian, and then Belarusian in favor of Polish.
+One theory suggests that the Vilnius Region's Lithuanians first abandoned their language in favor of Belarusian, and then Belarusian in favor of Polish.
 The author notes that in many villages, Belarusian speech was widespread by 1919, and thus must have influenced not only Lithuanians but also the Polish language to a greater or lesser extent.